 The Equality Act 2010 places certain duties on public sector organisations to focus and drive equality and fairness across all protected characteristics.
-I am committed to ensuring fair opportunity for all our employees, as well as focusing on how we police across Cheshire, to ensure everyone has access to our services and is treated fairly.
+We are committed to ensuring fair opportunity for all our employees, as well as focusing on how we police across Cheshire, to ensure everyone has access to our services and is treated fairly.

 From March 2018 the Act requires all public sector organisations and UK companies with 250 or more employees to carry out 'Gender Pay Reporting'.
 This shows the difference between mean (average) and median (mid-point) earnings of men and women in the workplace.